Home Thailand News ArchivesRoyal Cremation in Thailand, What You Need to Know

 Other useful information to know

-Crematoriums across the country
+Crematoria throughout the country

-Free transport in Bangkok
+Free transportation in Bangkok

-Built in nine months, His Majesty King Bhumibol's crematorium represents the pinnacle of modern Thai craftsmanship
+Built in nine months, the crematorium of His Majesty King Bhumibol represents the pinnacle of modern Thai craftsmanship.

-It will be open to the public from 7 a.m. to 10 p.m., from November 1 to 30.
+It will be open to the public from 7am to 10pm, from November 1st to 30th.

-Video of the Royal Crematorium filmed by a drone
+Video of the royal crematorium filmed by a drone

 An impressive video with day and night views.

-Source: learnthaiwithmod.com ; thailande-fr.com
+Source : learnthaiwithmod.com ; thailande-fr.com

 Was this article helpful to you?